rozlynboutin/microbiome_helper/CBW-2016-Metagenomics-Functional-Tutorial.md

 11.	e-value
 12.	bit score

-Now run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database and convert the output to BLAST tabular format as above.
+Now run DIAMOND for samples SRS015893 and SRS097871 against the KEGG database and convert the output to BLAST tabular format as above. **(You need to figure out the commands to run and execute them before moving to the next step)**

 ### Running HUMAnN